A free social media site

 You can add different types of media like images and video, and ensure your post reaches the right audience by using hashtags (e.g., #promotion).
 You can mention somebody by adding ‘@’ followed by their username, and like and share (‘retweet’) other people’s posts.
 However, it’s not possible to see who’s viewed your page or tweets.

-If you do have more than one account (e.g., one for business, one private) and want to access them both at the same time on desktop, you’ll have to open two separate instances of Twitter.
+If you do have more than one account (e.g., one for business, one private) and want to access them both at the same time on your desktop, you’ll have to open two separate instances of Twitter.

 Twitter is still a valuable promotional tool if you have the time to invest in it.
 Otherwise, it’s an excellent way to get news delivered to you in bite-size chunks.
 There are plenty of celebrities known to actively communicate with their fanbase via the site too, if that’s of interest to you.